-Jack Reakoff came to Wiseman, Alaska as a boy in 1971 with his parents Rick and June Reakoff and his sisters, Heidi and Missy.
+Jack Reakoff was born in 1957 in Anchorage, Alaska and came to Wiseman, Alaska as a boy in 1971 with his parents Rick and June Reakoff and his sisters, Heidi and Missy.
 Jack has been living there on and off since, and by so doing has become one of the longest-term residents of Wiseman.
 Jack lives a subsistence-based lifestyle focused on hunting, trapping, berry picking, and gardening.
-With an interest in history, Jack has become Wiseman's unofficial historian.
-In the summer months, he leads guided walks through town for the Northern...
+He has worked as a trapper, hunting guide, commercial fisherman, and tour guide.
+With an interest in history...
 Read More

 Neil Scannell is an Athabascan who was born in Ruby, Alaska in 1941and grew up at Holy Cross Mission on the Yukon River.
 He graduated from high school at Copper Valley School in Glennallen.
 Neil worked at Prudhoe Bay as an electrical/instrumentation designer.
 Living in Fairbanks, Neil has spent many years traveling the Tanana River in summer and winter for both recreation and subsistence.
 In recent years, one of the main purposes for winter travel has been to collect firewood in the flats...
 Read More